sanderdemeyer/Astrofysische_Groep_1/README.md

 *SystemName_integrator_tmax_h(_adaptive).txt*

 ## **`scaling_friend.cpp`**
-Calculates the execution time in milliseconds for 10000 steps for 2- to 99-body systems for all the ```void friend``` class integrators.
+Calculates the execution time in milliseconds for 1000 steps for 2- to 99-body systems for all the ```void friend``` class integrators with a timestep of 0.01 y.
 The integrators studied are:
 - Forest Ruth
 - Forward Euler
 - Heun